 |End Time||No||End time of event.
 For supported formats see above.|

 |All Day Event||No||The All Day Event flag defines if an event is an all-day event or an hourly event.
-Supported values are “True” and “False”.
-If no value or an unsupported value is specified “False” is used instead.|
+Supported values are “True” and “False.”
+If no value or an unsupported value is specified, “False” is used by default.|

 |Location||No||Location of event.
 Up to 255 characters in length.|